 According to the myths, if there are no physical back problems found, then the issue can be psychological.
 But there are various back pain issues that are complex in structure and cannot be diagnosed through a simple treatment, though the pain is very much real.

 There are no tests to describe or detect the underlying cause of the same, but there are combinations of medical imaging tests that can show the lower back pain issue.
-Various symptoms can make the diagnosis even more challenging because they might point to something else, but the pain is very much there, which is why it is recommended to consult a qualified spine specialist to figure out such complex issues.
+Various symptoms can make the diagnosis even more challenging because the might point to something else, but the pain is very much there, which is why it is recommended to consult a qualified spine specialist to figure out such complex issues.

 Myth 6: Lower back pain is caused because of the gas: